2020 Zagreb flash flood: Flooding

 The rainfall quickly caused torrential flow in the Zagreb streams.
 Water level of the Štefanovec stream rose nearly sixfold in a short period of time.
 According to the DHMZ, overflowing of streams was avoided due to summer low water levels and the precipitation being concentrated on Zagreb city centre, but the high amount of inflowing water strained the mixed sewage–stormwater drain system in the inner city, causing flooding in substantial areas of Zagreb.
 The flooding was worst in the city centre, which lies south of the transition to lowlands, on the River Sava floodplain which is protected from river waters by embankments.
 Water interrupted tram traffic and rendered major streets and underpasses impassable, while the failure of the sewer system caused water to back into homes and buildings.

 Areas affected by flooding included Ilica street, British Square, Donji grad district, Trnje, Stara Trešnjevka, Rudeš, Jazbina, Črnomerec neighbourhood of Šestinski dol Jankomir, and Buzin.
 In Črnomerec, Fraterščica Road was closed due to water damage, while drivers had to be helped out of stranded cars in numerous places.
 Torrential flow blocked the Črnomerec stream culvert at Črnomerec Road, later causing flooding during another hailstorm on 26 July.

 In the low-lying district of Trnje, local residents reported that the flood arrived after 22:00, blowing out manhole covers before entering homes.
 The water accumulated until some of the residents broke into the empty, flooded control room of the Kuniščak dam and managed to open the sluice gate, after which the water level in the neighbourhood receded.
 According to the residents, the flood tripped the building's residual-current device, so one of them manually operated the control valve.
 The Kuniščak dam on the Sava's left embankment is part of Zagreb metropolitan area's flood defence system.
 The dam controls water flow between Sava and many Zagreb streams whose natural mouths have been blocked and flows re-routed to prevent backward flow at high Sava water levels.
 The dam is managed by Hrvatske vode, who could not be reached during the emergency according to the residents.
 According to Vodoopskrba i odvodnja (ViO), Zagreb's public water and sewer utility company, the flooding was additionally exacerbated because all 19 retentions on Zagreb streams were left opened.
 The retentions are intended to be closed when flooding is likely, in order to retard the water flow, thus preventing flash floods downstream.

 The flood claimed a single indirect fatality, a volunteer firefighter who died while responding to an emergency.
-Among the injured was a disabled man who was helped out of his car by a passerby after his car was dragged by the torrent into a underpass under 2.5 m of water.
+Among the injured was a disabled man who was helped out of his car by a passerby after his car was dragged by the torrent into an underpass under 2.5 m of water.
 There were several thousand calls to emergency services.
 Around 23:00, Zagreb Fire Department requested that citizens not call them except in cases of extreme urgency.
 There were around 50 ambulance interventions.